Do I need to bring anything?

-New customers should arrive 15-20 minutes beforehand for your first float so that you can sign our waiver, change into our Pali sandals and watch a quick 6 minute Introduction to Floating video.
-Regular floaters can arrive 5-10 minutes early just so they can change into our sandals and use the restroom if needed.
+New customers should arrive 10 minutes beforehand for your first float so that you can sign our new customer waiver, change into our Pali sandals and watch a quick 6 minute Introduction to Floating video.
+Regular floaters can arrive 5 minutes early just so they can change into our sandals and use the restroom if needed.

 Do I need to do anything before I float?

-What are the differences in your float tanks?
+What are the differences in your floatation pods/tanks?

 There are some small aesthetic differences in the pods/tanks but once you’re inside, the experience is the same, dark, warm, quiet, and you float on 10-12 inches of water saturated with 1000 to 1200 pounds of Epsom salts.